Written by Business Expert Wale Ameen

 Tableside Ordering & Management

-Design a restaurant floor plan, take orders by table, move parties freely, and manage multiple sections of the restaurant with TouchBistro’s table management feature.
+With TouchBistro, you can design a restaurant floor plan, take orders by table, move parties freely, and manage multiple sections of the restaurant with TouchBistro’s table management feature.
 Add tables, walls, sections, and floors to your floor plan design with intuitive touch controls.

-With TouchBistro payment processing, there are no hidden fees or long-term contracts.
 The platform accepts contactless options like Apple Pay, Google Pay, and Samsung Pay.
 With a POS integrated solution, you can eliminate double entry and reduce errors.

 Menu & Employee Management